FRBNY-DSGE/DSGE.jl/docs/src/julia_forecasting.md

-We have found Julia's type system to be a helpful way to abstract the details associated with transforming data to and from various units. `Observable`s are clearly a DSGE.jl*-specific example of a user-defined type, but we hope this discussion illustrates how Julia types and effective abstraction can help economists structure and clarify their code.
+We have found Julia's type system to be a helpful way to abstract the details associated with transforming data to and from various units. `Observable`s are clearly a DSGE.jl-specific example of a user-defined type, but we hope this discussion illustrates how Julia types and effective abstraction can help economists structure and clarify their code.